twilio/frontline-demo-service/README.md

 This repository contains an example server-side web application that is required to use [Twilio Frontline](https://www.twilio.com/frontline).

-It creates 5 routes that are intended to be configured in your Twilio Frontline Console:
+It creates the following routes that you will then need to add to your Twilio Frontline Console:

 - `/callbacks/crm`
 - `/callbacks/outgoing-conversation`